usnistgov/O-RAN-Testbed-Automation/Tutorials/OCUDU_gNB_N_UEs_Grafana_Traffic.md

 ## Traffic Simulation

-# Verify Network Connectivity

 After the UE successfully attaches and receives a PDU session, verify that it can reach the UPF gateway.
+Network traffic can be generated using `ping` and `iperf3` to verify user-plane connectivity and observe performance metrics in Grafana.

+The UE runs inside the `ue1` Linux network namespace.
+All UE traffic generation commands should be executed using:

 Run the following command from the host machine: